vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

 Compiling .\contracts\SimpleStorage.sol...
 Writing artifacts to .\build\contracts
 ```
-In the build folder you can find `build/contracts/{contract_name}.json`, this file contains the abi and the bytecode of the contract.
+In the `build` folder you can find `build/contracts/{contract_name}.json`, this file contains the Application Binary Interface (ABI) and the bytecode of the contract.

 ### Truffle console
-Sometimes it is nice interact with your contracts faster and directly in the terminal.
-Truffle has two different consoles
+Sometimes it is nice interact with your contracts directly in the terminal.
+Truffle has two different consoles:
-- **Truffle console** - Basic interactive console connecting to any Ethereum client.
+- **Truffle console**: Basic interactive console that can connect to any Ethereum client.
 It is useful when you want to import your own wallet, when you are almost ready to deploy your app to the network.
-- **Truffle develop** - For long term development, does not specify **mnemonic** and accounts.
-It comes with local network and you do not need Ganache or other third party software, you have local blockchain in the terminal.
+- **Truffle develop**: For long-term development, does not specify **mnemonic** and accounts.
+It comes with a local network and you do not need Ganache or other third party software, you have a local blockchain in the terminal.

 ```
 $ truffle console
 truffle(development)>
 ```
-Now we are running interactive console that is connected to the network from our **config** file, so it can be Ganache, Testnet, Mainnet etc. etc. We have web3 inside and we can run everything from the **web3** library
+Now we are running an interactive console that is connected to the network from our **config** file, so it can be Ganache, Testnet, Mainnet...
+We have `web3` inside and we can use everything from the **web3** library:
 ```
 truffle(development)> web3.eth.blockNumber
 3
 ```
 We asked for the number of the last block.
-We can deploy and interact contracts, you will learn it in the Server-side apis.
+We can deploy and interact with contracts, we will learn more about this in the "Server-Side APIs" chapter.
 ```
 truffle(development)> web3.eth.getBalance('0xf5b5546761331ba399788c1661708fe693ed61c1').toNumber()
 100000000000000000000